-- 22. Paragraph C5 of IFRS 16 requires an entity to apply the Standard either: - (a) retrospectively to each prior period presented applying IAS 8 Accounting\Policies, Changes in Accounting Estimates and Errors (fully retrospective); or - (b) retrospectively with the cumulative effect of initially applying the Standard recognised at the date of initial application applying paragraphs C7-C13 of IFRS 16 and without restating comparative information (modified retrospective). - 23.
-The Board considered it unnecessary to provide specific requirements addressing the interaction between the proposed transition requirements and those of IFRS 16.
-Both the proposed amendments and IFRS 16 require retrospective application-retrospectively applying the proposed amendments and IFRS 16 would mean that the recognition exemption would not have applied to the equal and offsetting temporary differences that arose at the commencement date of the lease.
-Consequently, entities would generally recognise deferred tax for the temporary differences that exist at the date of initial application of the amendments. - 24.
-Nonetheless, we acknowledge it may be unclear how an entity would apply the proposed amendments if it had applied the modified retrospective approach in IFRS 16.
-In that case, should an entity consider whether equal and offsetting temporary differences would have arisen: - (a) at the commencement date of the lease, because the proposed amendments refer to equal amounts of taxable and deductible temporary differences 'at the time of the transaction'; or - (b) when an entity recognises and measures the lease asset and lease liability at the date of initial application of IFRS 16, because the entity would recognise lease assets and liabilities for the first time at that date for leases that had been classified as operating leases?
+- 24. Paragraph C5 of IFRS 16 requires an entity to apply the Standard either: - (a) retrospectively to each prior period presented applying IAS 8 AccountingPolicies, Changes in Accounting Estimates and Errors (fully retrospective); or

+- (b) retrospectively with the cumulative effect of initially applying the Standard recognised at the date of initial application applying paragraphs C7-C13 of IFRS 16 and without restating comparative information (modified retrospective).4 - 25.
+When developing the proposed amendments, the Board considered it unnecessary to provide specific requirements addressing the interaction between the proposed transition requirements and those in IFRS 16.
+Both the proposed amendments and IFRS 16 require retrospective application-retrospectively applying the proposed amendments and IFRS 16 would mean that the recognition exemption would not have applied to equal and offsetting temporary differences that arose at the commencement date of the lease.
+Consequently, entities would generally recognise deferred tax for the temporary differences that exist at the date of initial application of the amendments. - 26.
+Nonetheless, we acknowledge it may be unclear how an entity would apply the amendments if it had applied the modified retrospective approach in IFRS 16.
+In that case, should an entity consider whether equal and offsetting temporary differences would have arisen: - (a) at the commencement date of the lease, because the amendments refer to equal amounts of taxable and deductible temporary differences 'at the time of the transaction'; or - (b) when an entity recognises and measures the lease asset and lease liability at the date of initial application of IFRS 16, because the entity would recognise lease assets and liabilities for the first time at that date for leases that had been classified as operating leases? - 27.
+Applying the modified retrospective approach could result in unequal temporary differences on the date of initial application of IFRS 16-this is because the carrying amounts of the lease asset and lease liability at that date could be different (see paragraph C8 of IFRS 16 in Appendix C to this paper).
+If an entity considers whether equal and offsetting temporary differences exist at the date of initial application of IFRS 16, it might conclude that the amendments would not apply.
+This would be inconsistent with what the Board intended.
+The following paragraphs consider whether alternative transition requirements could address this concern.

-&lt;sup>4 Appendix B to this paper reproduces paragraph C5 and paragraphs C7-C8 of IFRS 16 for ease of reference.
+4 Appendix B to this paper reproduces paragraph C5 and paragraphs C7-C8 of IFRS 16 for ease of reference.